mdanb/epigenetic_effects_on_mutational_landscape/README.md

 postgresql://my_user:password@{hostname}:5432/optuna_db
 ```

-Next, we submit multiple jobs in parallel to train our models.
+We're now ready to submit multiple jobs in parallel to train our models.
 To do this, we will use the script `prep_ML_model_scripts.py`.
 We first go over the important command line options:
 <details>
   <summary><b>Cancer Types [--cancer_types]</b></summary>
   Analogous to option from <code>build_ML_model.py</code>